Yamamoto Heikichi: Sankebetsu brown bear incident

-On December 9-10, 1915, when he was 57 years old, seven settlers were killed by a male brown bear, the dreaded man-eater nicknamed Kesagake by himself, in Sankebetsu Rokusen-sawa, Tomamae District (now Sankei).
-Around this time, he had pawned off his gun due to debt and, when he happened to come to the vicinity of Sankebetsu thinking of hunting, he heard about the incident.
-According to a resident of Sankei, he reluctantly participated in the bear suppression chosen team sent by the Japanese government late in the night from December 10-12, though the details are unknown.
+On December 9-10, 1915, when Yamamoto was 57 years old, seven settlers were killed by a male brown bear, a man-eater nicknamed Kesagake, in Sankebetsu Rokusen-sawa, Tomamae District (now Sankei).
+Around this time, Yamamoto had pawned off his gun due to debt when he heard about the incident.
+According to a resident of Sankei, Yamamoto reluctantly joined the team sent by the Japanese government to hunt down the bear late in the night from December 10-12.
 At roughly 6 p.m. on December 13, he witnessed a team member named Suzuki and a brown bear breaking into an unoccupied house, but he was unable to shoot them to death.

 On the 14th, the team entered the mountains in a large-scale climbing.
-He entered the mountain from a different path than the rest of the team, and around 200 meters in he saw a brown bear resting in a large mizunara tree near the summit.
-After moving forward about 20 meters, he took shelter in a Japanese elm tree and shot the bear near the heart.
+Yamamoto entered the mountain from a different path than the rest of the team, and around 200 meters in he saw a brown bear resting in a large mizunara tree near the summit.
+After moving forward about 20 meters, he took shelter in a Japanese elm tree and shot the bear in the chest.
 However, the bear stood up and glared at him.
 He fired a second shot, the bullet reportedly hitting the bear's head.
 At 10 a.m., the brown bear that had killed seven people was killed by Yamamoto.
 As a reward, he was given a military uniform and a hat without a license tag by the Hokkaido government.
 However, he never wore them to hunt, usually wearing a tenugui over his cheeks, straw shoes, and a blanket-like cloth over his sashiko.
-He reportedly went hunting with things tied around his body and a gun strapped to his shoulder.
+He reportedly went hunting with his effects tied around his body and a gun strapped to his shoulder.

 On the night he shot the brown bear, he was drinking alcohol at the Sankebetsu Youth Center and, after the mayor of Sankebetsu, Yosakichi Ōkawa, tried to hand him money collected from the villagers, he was drinking heavily.
-He got angry and fired his gun into the roof, rejecting that kind of money.
+He got angry and fired his gun into the roof, rejecting the money.